Estimation of a Gas Diffusion Coefficient by Fitting Molecular Dynamics Trajectories to Finite-Difference Simulations: Diffusion equation

 \section{Diffusion equation}

 This section introduces the continuum model for gas diffusion, explaining its physical basis and its solution by Fourier series.
 The gas concentration is a scalar function of space and time, $u(\mathbf{x},t),~\mathbf{x} \in \mathbb{R}^d$.
 For a system of gas particles subject to a non-zero concentration gradient, random motion tends to reduce the gradient over time.
 The net movement of particles from regions of higher concentration to lower concentration is called diffusion and these concepts are quantified by Fick's laws.
+While our numerical methods do not make use of the analytical solution, it prescribes important physical properties of the differential equation that the finite-difference methods should replicate.
+In particular, the periodic boundary conditions ensure that mass is conserved and energy decreases in time.